cicsdev/cics-java-liberty-springboot-jms/README.md

 The value of 10 on `maxPoolSize` is used as an example only.
 Set `maxPoolSize` to the maximum number of concurrent users of the connection factory.

 - Deployment option 1:
+    - Build the CICS bundle using `./gradlew clean build` or `./mvnw clean verify`.
+This generates a ZIP file in the `cics-java-liberty-springboot-jms-cicsbundle/build/distributions` or `cics-java-liberty-springboot-jms-cicsbundle/target` directory.
+Upload the ZIP to zFS and deploy it as a CICS bundle.

+- Deployment option 2:
-    - Copy and paste the built WAR from your *cics-java-liberty-springboot-jms-app/target* or *cics-java-liberty-springboot-jms-app/build/libs* directory into a Eclipse CICS bundle project and create a new WAR bundlepart that references the WAR file.
+    - Copy and paste the built WAR from your *cics-java-liberty-springboot-jms-app/target* or *cics-java-liberty-springboot-jms-app/build/libs* directory into an Eclipse CICS bundle project and create a new WAR bundlepart that references the WAR file.
 Then deploy the CICS bundle project from CICS Explorer using the **Export Bundle Project to z/OS UNIX File System** wizard.

-- Deployment option 2:
+- Deployment option 3:
     - Manually upload the WAR file to zFS and add an `<application>` element to the Liberty server.xml to define the web application with access to all authenticated users.
 For example the following application element can be used to install a WAR, and grant access to all authenticated users if security is enabled.

     ``` XML